mojaloop/thirdparty-api-svc/docs/README.md

 npm run docker:run
 ```

-When the image is run you should be able to reach the dockerized _thirdparty-api-adapter_ exposed on `http://localhost:3008`.
+When the image is run you should be able to reach the dockerized _thirdparty-api-svc_ exposed on `http://localhost:3008`.

-If you already added the `127.0.0.1 thirdparty-api-adapter.local` entry in your `/etc/hosts` then the _thirdparty-api-adapter_ is reachable on `http://thirdparty-api-adapter.local:3008`.
+If you already added the `127.0.0.1 thirdparty-api-svc.local` entry in your `/etc/hosts` then the _thirdparty-api-svc_ is reachable on `http://thirdparty-api-svc.local:3008`.

 ## `kafkacat` notes